 Ideally, you should have several customer reviews from within the past month.
 On your website, prominently display reviews for both your business as a whole and for each product and service you offer.

 How do you get online reviews for your business?
 You just have to ask.
 Eighty-nine percent of survey respondents said they’d be willing to write a review if they had a positive experience with a business, while only 7 percent indicated they had ever been asked to do so.
 So don’t be shy.
-Peruse your Square Feedback to see which customers have indicated they had a good experience.

 Offer a loyalty program.

 Loyalty or rewards programs are not only a smart way to get more repeat customers, they help differentiate your business from the competition.
 Fifty-seven percent of consumers say offering special rewards for returning customers sets local businesses apart.
+It’s easy to get a rewards program for your regulars up and running with Square Loyalty.

 Communicate more with your customers online.